 Local anesthesia is performed through an injection that will numb regions of the face.
 Typically, this is combined with a mild oral sedative to make you feel sleepy and help you feel less anxious.
 You can expect to feel some short-term stinging during the injection itself, which will end once the medication takes effect.
 Keep in mind that you will feel some slight discomfort when the surgeon pulls on your face.
 After the procedure is over, you may have blurry vision, muscle spasms, or headaches.
 Your doctor will prescribe pain medication to relieve this discomfort.

-Intravenous sedation is another widely used type of anesthesia for facelifts.
-Here, you are administered medication through IV so that you are deeply sedated during surgery.
+Deep sedation is another widely used type of anesthesia for facial, cheek, and neck lifting procedures.
+You are given intravenous and inhalational anesthesia that allows you to sleep while still breathing on your own.
+Intubation is generally not necessary.
 When you wake up, you will feel a bit sleepy and will not remember what happened in the operating room.

 Are You the Right Candidate for a Facelift?

-If you are in good physical and mental health, have realistic expectations, and are ready for a lengthy recovery process, then you may be the right candidate for a facelift.
+If you are in good physical and mental health, have realistic expectations, and are ready for a 10 to 14 day recovery process, then you may be an excellent candidate for a facelift.
 Good candidates for a facelift should:

 - Bring your diabetes and high blood pressure under control prior to surgery.